DiomedesDominguez/phalanx/README.md

 ## Goals

+For the Customers table:
-- Create a simple table
+- Create a simple table to list them
+    - It should implement limit and pagination

 - Create a simple form for insert/update
 - Implement soft-delete
 - Implement JWT authentication, the issuer must be the ASP.NET Application